Fairlay/Bitcoin-Betting/API documentation.md

 # API documentation

 By default, each node also offers an API to external users.
 To incentivize node owners to do so, each mined transaction that is processed by a node incurs a small fee of around 1 satoshi.
 The API is Websocket only.

-REST is not supported to ensure efficient use of each Node's limited resources.
+All Models & Enums can be found here: [https://github.com/Fairlay/Bitcoin-Betting-Csharp/tree/main/BBetModels/DataStructures]

 ## How to connect